-Major Retail Remodels and Reinventions Open in Los Angeles
+Newsmaker: Major Retail Remodels and Reinventions Open in Los Angeles

 RETAIL

-Major Retail Remodels and Reinventions Open in Los Angeles
+Newsmaker: Major Retail Remodels and Reinventions Open in Los Angeles

 No major high-end retail center has been developed in Los Angeles County since the Americana at Brand open-air shopping hub was introduced 10 years ago in Glendale, Calif.